davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 [q/a]

 q:
-* do you have any previous programming experience?
-* what's your lifestyle in tokyo?
-* how's living in Tokyo?
+* do you have any previous programming experience? v what's your lifestyle in tokyo? v how's living in Tokyo?
-* are apps your only source of income?
-* what do you suggest to a foreigner who wants a dev job in Tokyo?
-* do you have a morning routine?
-* what does your typical day look like?
+* are apps your only source of income? v what do you suggest to a foreigner who wants a dev job in Tokyo? v do you have a morning routine? v what does your typical day look like?
 * how can you monetize
 * what learning schedule would you advise to a wanna-be dev?
 * how's your current routine compared to the time when you were developing 6hrs a day?